Naitik2929/mern_auth/README.md

 # MERN Authentication Starter

-This is a starter app for a MERN stack application with authentication.
+This is a starter app for a MERN stack application with authentication and redux-toolkit.
 This is for a SPA (Single Page Application) workflow that uses the [Vite](https://vite.dev) Build tool.
 This authentication workflow is based on my learnings from a blog post that provided insights into, Why to use the react-redux toolkit and [Vite](https://vite.dev).

 It includes the following: